JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2344308" title="Boufarik">
 <param ve-entity eid="Q4092" title="Cape of Good Hope" aliases="Cap de Bonne Espérance">
 The Grasse-based Chiris perfumerie, founded by Antoine Chiris in 1768, specialized in manufacturing soaps and perfumes from aromatic plants and other natural substances.[^ref34] In the nineteenth century, Chiris expanded from an artisanal firm to a global, industrial company that used colonial labor to produce its products.
-At midcentury, Chiris introduced the pelargonium ‘_Geranium rosat_’ to Boufarik, Algeria, selecting “a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region.”[^ref35] That selection allowed the Chiris establishments to earn a stable profit and, in 1865, built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik.[^ref36] Its production was centered on _Pelargoniums_, orange trees, and other aromatic plants.
-However, the headquarters in Boufarik closed once it was nationalized in 1963, as did the other headquarters in the former European colonies.
+At midcentury, Chiris introduced the pelargonium ‘_Geranium rosat_’ to Boufarik, Algeria, selecting “a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region.”[^ref35] That selection allowed the Chiris establishments to earn a stable profit and, in 1865, built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik.[^ref36] Its production was centered not just on pelargoniums, but also on orange trees and other aromatic crops.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.k000417315">
 <param ve-storiiies id="091ed" title="Anonymous, photographs of pelargonium fields and floricultural industry, Algeria, Source gallica.bnf.fr / BnF">